Our policy, your privacy

 Why we collect Functional Data: We collect this information to help ensure that your Sonos Products are working properly, to provide you with customer support and to honor your audio preferences which is necessary for the performance of the agreement we have with you.
 We also collect this information to guide product improvement and customer support decisions which is our legitimate interest.

 Additional Usage Data:

-In order to improve your experience with Sonos Products and to offer better Products and Services that meet the needs and expectations of our customers, we collect the following additional usage data (“Additional Usage Data”).
+In order to improve your experience with Sonos Products and to offer better, personalized Sonos Products and Services that meet the needs and expectations of our customers, we collect the following Additional Usage Data.
+The processing of this information is in our legitimate interest as further set out below (under Why).
 You can opt out of sharing this data by following the steps listed here.